Roommates and Residential Life

 Should problems arise, whether they are as simple as someone constantly leaving dishes in the sink or more complicated like a roommate constantly having overnight guests, the first step should always be to have a calm discussion and look to compromise.
 If they haven’t already set ground rules for things like when they are going to clean, how they feel about late hours or studying in the room, encourage them to do so.
 And definitely, tell them not to borrow clothes or eat their roommate’s food without asking!
 Our kids spend so much time texting instead of talking; it is important that they learn how to express themselves clearly to their roommates.

 When your student lives in the dorm, the RA is a good resource to go to if the issue cannot first be resolved between the roommates.
 Consider asking, if all else fails, if they know of anyone else in the same spot and perhaps a roommate swap may be a good alternative for everyone involved; don’t try this without asking first.

-Here is a guide to living on campus at USF.
+Guide to living on campus at USF.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.